Senzoku District

 “What do you want?” shouted the cook from behind the counter.

-The waitress—a middle-aged women wearing a dark blue yukata and a white smock—came to the table with two glasses of water, two warmed hand towels and chopsticks.
+The waitress—a middle-aged women wearing a dark blue yukata and a white smock—came to the table with two glasses of water, two heated hand towels and chopsticks.

 Chadwick took one of the towels out of its plastic wrap and held the steaming cloth against his face.
-“So what do you think of him?” he asked in a muffled voice.
+“What do you think?” he asked in a muffled voice.
+“Of Akio?”

 “Looked interested.”
 Thackeray opened his towel wrapper and wiped off his hands.